Sparse factorization of the square all-ones matrix of arbitrary order: Application in decentralized averaging and optimization

 Besides decentralized averaging, sparse factorization of~$J$ is also useful in decentralized optimization.
 In decentralized optimization, agents collaborate to solve the following optimization problem

 where the optimization variable is $x \in \reals^d$, and each component function $f_i \colon \reals^d \to \reals$ is continuously differentiable and potentially nonconvex.
 Each agent $i \in \cV$ only has access to one component function $f_i$, and agents communicate with each other via (time-varying) topologies $\{\cG^{(k)}\}$.
-It can be shown that the decentralized average consensus problem is a special case of the optimization Problem~\eqref{eq:decentr-prob} with $f_i(x) = \tfrac{1}{2} \|x-x_i^{(0)}\|_2^2$.
+It can be shown that the decentralized average consensus problem is a special case of~\eqref{eq:decentr-prob} with $f_i(x) = \tfrac{1}{2} \|x-x_i^{(0)}\|_2^2$.

-In the context of decentralized optimization, a sparse factorization of~$J$ offers sequences of graphs that satisfy the finite-time consensus property, and incorporating such graph sequences in decentralized optimization algorithms could significantly reduce the per-iteration communication cost in the algorithm while achieving a comparable convergence rate (compared with decentralized algorithms using traditional communication protocols) \cite{ying2021exponential,nguyen2023graphs}.
-Also note that most existing analyses for decentralized optimization algorithms need the assumption that the weight (mixing) matrices $\{W^{(k)}\}$ are doubly stochastic, which is satisfied by the DSHB factor and the $T$-factor \eqref{eq:sds-T} in the SDS factorization.
-So both the DSHB factorization (in \cref{sec:dshb}) and the SDS factorization (in \cref{sec:sds}) are helpful in decentralized optimization, while the RHB factorization (in \cref{sec:rhb}) is not suitable in this scenario.
+In the context of decentralized optimization, a sparse factorization of~$J$ offers sequences of graphs that satisfy the finite-time consensus property, and incorporating such graph sequences in decentralized optimization algorithms could significantly reduce the communication cost in the algorithm while achieving a comparable convergence rate (compared with decentralized algorithms using traditional communication protocols) \cite{ying2021exponential,nguyen2023graphs}.
+Consider, for example, the decentralized gradient descent (DGD) algorithm, an extension of the gradient descent method to the decentralized setting: